jasonrogena/jasonrogena.github.io/_posts/2015-10-09-matatus-route-planning-using-neo4j.md

 layout: post_page
 title: Matatus&#58; Route Planning Using Neo4J
 comments: true
+description: I compare the speed and reliability of the classic Dijkstra's algorithm implemented in my code and that implemented in Neo4J for getting best paths for public transit in Nairobi
 ---

 I have, for a year now, been trying to make an Opensource [matatu](https://en.wikipedia.org/wiki/Matatu) transit application on Android for Nairobi.
 I must say, it has not been easy.
 I made some bad decisions.
 Some that have lead to me barking on the provabial wrong tree.
 I will, in this blog post, expound on one of the mistakes I made, my initial reasoning behind making this 'silly' decision and why I was wrong.